COSC3020/recurrence-analysis-Hinckley28/README.md

 might help with the notation for mathematical expressions.

 Answer: The recurrence relation would be T(n) = 3T(n/3) + n^5.
 The time complexity would be $O$(n^5).
+1. Base Case: 1 if n <= 1
-1. The 3T(n/3) is derived from the 3 recursive calls where n is divided by 3 in each call.
+2. The 3T(n/3) is derived from the 3 recursive calls where n is divided by 3 in each call.
-2. The n^5 is derived from the 3 nested loops which iterates through n^2, then n, and then n^2 again.
+3. The n^5 is derived from the 3 nested loops which iterates through n^2, then n, and then n^2 again.
 The n^5 is the dominant term in the recurrence relation which gives us the $O$ bound of n^5.